cloudnative-pg/cloudnative-pg/docs/src/cloudnative-pg.v1.md

 </td>
 <td>
    <p>The timestamp when the primary was detected to be unhealthy
-This field is reported when spec.failoverDelay is populated or during online upgrades</p>
+This field is reported when <code>.spec.failoverDelay</code> is populated or during online upgrades</p>
 </td>
 </tr>
 <tr><td><code>targetPrimaryTimestamp</code><br/>